spiral/docs/extension/monolog.md

 ```

 ## LoggerTrait
-You can use `Spiral\Logger\Traits\LoggerTrait` to quickly assign Logger to any class, class name will be used as
+You can use `Spiral\Logger\Traits\LoggerTrait` to quickly assign Logger to any class, the class name will be used as
 channel name:

 ```php